 Long the executive secretary of the Coney Island Chamber of Commerce, 100-year-old Matt Kennedy was one of Coney Island's biggest champions.
-Of Irish, Italian and Russian descent, his grandfather was a lighthouse keeper and his grandmother a Russian Jewess who left Russia to escape the Czar.
-Matt used to shoot craps on the Wonder Wheel and was one of few people old enough to remember Dreamland.
-Here he talks about such Coney Island phenomena as the Crater case (Judge Crater, who vanished mysteriously in 1930, was killed by a city cop and his cab-driver brother and buried under the boardwalk in Coney Island, according to a Queens woman who died in 2005), famous mobster Abe Reles, who died in police custody, and The Standard Union, a 3-cent daily popular in the 20's that was competitive with the Brooklyn Eagle.
+Matt was of Irish, Italian and Russian descent.
+His grandfather was a Coney Island lighthouse keeper and his grandmother a Russian Jew who left Russia in the 1800s to escape the Czar.
+She operated the Mammoth Photo Gallery on Surf Avenue at the entrance to Dreamland.
+Matt used to shoot craps at the Wonder Wheel and was one of few people old enough to remember Dreamland.
+In this interview he remembers the Crater case (Judge Crater, who vanished mysteriously in 1930, was allegedly killed by a city cop and his cab-driver brother and buried under the boardwalk); famous mobster Abe Reles, who died in a fall from the Half Moon Hotel; and The Standard Union, a 3-cent daily popular in the 20's.

 Matt Kennedy passed away on March 22, 2006 at the age of 101.